CodeYourFuture/syllabus-archive/node-db/week-16/lesson.md

 - If you removed "foreign key(reservation_id)  references reservations(id)" it will let you insert invalid data without giving you an error - you will be able to create an invoice with a reservation_id of 9435454 without a corresponding reservation with id 9435454 in the reservations table.

-- We WANT errors like this, which is why we put the foreign key there.
+- We DON'T WANT errors like this, which is why we put the foreign key there.

 ## EXERCISE 1I : Foreign keys